rohitrastogi/tsuro-implementation-2/README.md

 * To run tests, type `make test`
 * To run a Tsuro tournament locally (not over the wire) with automated players, type `make tournament`

-To connect our automated player implementation to another Tsuro server programmed to communicate with XML over a socket connnection, cd into src and run `python3 networkAdministrator [name-of-player] [host] [port]`.
+To connect our automated player implementation to another Tsuro server programmed to communicate with XML over a socket connnection, cd into src and run `python3 networkAdministrator [name-of-player] [host] [port]`

-To run our tournament server and accept connections from other automated players, cd into src and run 'python3 networkedGame [port]'
+To run our tournament server and accept connections from other automated players, cd into src and run `python3 networkedGame [port]`

 ## Todos:
 * add a GUI and support for a human input